 Joint pain affects millions of people around the world and is associated with a wide range of conditions and ailments.
-Some of the most common reasons for joint pain are due to musculoskeletal conditions and inflammatory diseases, yet few studies have identified public priorities in relation to joint pain research.
+Some of the most common reasons for joint pain are musculoskeletal conditions and inflammatory diseases, yet few studies have addressed these.

 Currently, treatment typically consists of drug therapy, including the use of nonsteroidal anti-inflammatory drugs (NSAIDs) and weak opioids.
-Other non-pharmacologic treatment plans include cognitive behavioral therapy, stress management, and patient education in self-management programs.
+Non-pharmacologic treatment plans include cognitive behavioral therapy, stress management, and patient education in self-management programs.

-Based on the ways in which CBD oil impacts key brain receptors, it shows promise for those seeking an alternative treatment option in the hopes to reduce pain and inflammation.
+Based on the ways in which CBD oil impacts key brain receptors, it shows promise for those seeking an alternative treatment option in the hopes of reducing pain and inflammation.
 It may also address conditions related to chronic pain, including anxiety and sleep disorders.

 In animal studies, CBD has been shown to reduce inflammation and relieve joint pain without inducing significant side effects.
 However, human studies are limited, and the results are mixed.
 More comprehensive studies are required.